Are you planning a trip to Vancouver Island? Let us help you get here!

 - First, take the quick 40-minute passage to the Sunshine Coast (Horseshoe Bay to Langdale ferry).

 - Then board the Sechelt to Powell River ferry (Earl’s Cove to Saltry Bay).
 A 50-minute crossing.

 - Drive to Powell River (and, of course, spend some time there).

 - Once in Powell River, you board another ferry bound for Comox (on Vancouver Island).
 A 1 hour and 30-minute crossing.

 - From there you have plenty of options.
 You can head north and see the wonders of Campbell River, Telegraph Cove, or Port McNeil.
 (To name a few).
 Or, head south towards Nanaimo and Victoria.

 - To complete the circle, board either a Nanaimo – Vancouver ferry, or a Victoria – Vancouver ferry.

 Horseshoe Bay Amenities

 The Horseshoe Bay Terminal has no real amenities to speak of.
 Unless, of course, vending machine snacks are your thing.
 With your ticket in hand, however, you can walk over to the shops and restaurants in the bay.
 There you will find quite a few food options.
 You’ll just need your BC Ferries ticket to re-enter the terminal (so make sure to hang on to it!).

 If your plan is to tour around Victoria, then the Swartz Bay ferry is the obvious choice.
 The 1 hour and 35-minute route to Victoria, in my opinion, is the most scenic.
 The passage over the Salish Sea is dotted with several small islands, giving you ample opportunity to glimpse wildlife.
 So I advise you to sit back and enjoy your mini cruise!

-If you hope to explore the Island, then I highly recommend taking the Tsawwassen ferry to Duke Point.
+If you hope to explore much of the Island, then I highly recommend taking the Tsawwassen ferry to Duke Point.
 This way you can slowly make your way to Victoria.
 There is a lot to see in the small towns between Nanaimo and Victoria.